ampproject/amphtml/spec/amp-var-substitutions.md

 #### Screen Width

-Provides the screen height in pixels.
+Provides the screen width in pixels.
 The value is retrieved from `window.screen.width`.

 * **platform variable**: `SCREEN_WIDTH`
   *  Example: <br>